davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 2. To customize a category page layout, edit the HTML file that resides directly on the server by using an HTML editor to open and edit the HTML file in the mapped drive.
 Each time that you save the HTML file, any changes are synched to the associated .aspx file.

-3. Replace the markup inside the content placeholder that has  **id="PlaceHolderMain"** with the markup that you want to use in the page layout.
+3. Replace the markup inside the content placeholder that has **id="PlaceHolderMain"**with the markup that you want to use in the page layout.

-    > [!Important]
+    > [!IMPORTANT]
 > You must keep the Content Search Snippet markup so that the category page can display search results.
 4. To configure and copy the HTML for any snippets you want to add to the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint 2013 Design Manager snippets](sharepoint-2013-design-manager-snippets.md).